rapidsai/rapids.ai/xgboost.md

 {% capture download_single %}
-# Download the Software Bits
+# Download the Software

 The RAPIDS team is developing GPU enhancements to open-source XGBoost, working closely with the DCML/XGBoost organization to improve the larger ecosystem.
-Since RAPIDS is iterating ahead of upstream XGBoost releases, some enhancements will be available immediately as RAPIDS-provided installers and source code.
+Since RAPIDS is iterating ahead of upstream XGBoost releases, some enhancements will be available earlier from the **[RAPIDS branch](https://github.com/rapidsai/xgboost){: target="_blank"}**, or from RAPIDS-provided installers.
 {: .subtitle}

-## Installation Prerequisites
+## Installation Prerequisites for RAPIDS + XGBoost

 <i class="fas fa-exclamation-triangle text-purple"></i> CUDA-compatible NVIDIA GPU with the NVIDIA Pascal™, NVIDIA Volta, or NVIDIA Turing™  architecture
 {: .no-tb-margins }